Thun und Hohenstein family: Leopold von Thun und Hohenstein

-Franz Anton von Thun und Hohenstein
+Franz von Thun und Hohenstein

 Count Franz Anton von Thun und Hohenstein, hrabě František Antonín z Thunu a Hohensteina (1847–1916) was an Austro-Hungarian nobleman and statesman.
 He was Governor of his native Bohemia from 1889 to 1896 and again from 1911 to 1915.
+He became the Prime Minister of the Empire of Austria in 1898 (officially Minister-President of Cisleithania).
 He was elevated to the rank of Prince by Emperor Franz Joseph I of Austria on 19 July 1911.
-Leaving no sons, he was succeeded in the princely title by his brother Jaroslav (1864–1929).
+Leaving no sons, he was succeeded in the princely title by his brother Jaroslav (1864–1929), brother-in-law of Archduke Franz Ferdinand of Austria (the heir to the Throne of Austria-Hungary killed in 1914).

-Galeazzo von Thun und Hohenstein
+Galeas von Thun und Hohenstein

-Fra' Galeazzo von Thun und Hohenstein (1850–1931) was the 75th Prince and Grand Master of the Sovereign Military Order of Malta from 1905 to 1931.
+Fra' Galeas von Thun und Hohenstein (1850–1931) was the 75th Prince and Grand Master of the Sovereign Military Order of Malta from 1905 to 1931.

 Róża Maria von Thun und Hohenstein

-Róża Maria Fürstin von Thun und Hohenstein (née Woźniakowska, born 13 April 1954), usually shortened to Róża Thun, married Franz Graf von Thun und Hohenstein in 1981.
+Róża Maria Fürstin von Thun und Hohenstein (née Woźniakowska, Prawdzic coat of arms, born 13 April 1954), usually shortened to Róża Thun, married Franz Graf von Thun und Hohenstein in 1981.
 After the death of his father in 1990, Franz became the Head of the family and automatically assumed the title of Fürst.
-She is a European Parliament Member (MEP) from Poland since 2009.
+She has been a European Parliament Member (MEP) from Poland between 2009 and 2024.